prasad424jntu/tariffs/README.md

 # `Tariff Comparison API`

-This API is helps user to compare different tariffs on their annual costs.
+This API helps user to compare different tariffs on their annual costs.

 Comparison will accept :